valekask/docs/ARCHITECTURE.md

 Delegate user interaction up to the container components via output events.
 Might keep local UI state which is part of UI behaviour.

-#### Services
+#### Component-specific Services
+Keep behaviour logic.
-Keep all business or view related logic.
+Encapsulate business logic.
 Transform from data to view model.
-Validate data.
+Validate data and user input.
 Handle application-specific events.

+Some architecture guides recommend to use Presenters or Facades to encapsulate complex presentational logic.

 ### 2) Layers